-The electrodes, elastic belts, and oximeter are designed to be as comfortable as possible and should not make it hard to sleep.
-At the beginning of the test, you will be asked to do things such as blink your eyes, move your legs, and hold your breath.
-This is done to make sure the equipment is working correctly.
+The electrodes, elastic belts, and oximeter are designed to be as comfortable as possible.
+They should not make it hard to sleep.
+At the start of the test, you will be asked to do things such as blink your eyes, move your legs, and hold your breath.
+This is done to make sure the equipment is working as it should.
 Polysomnogram recording equipment and video monitors will record your movements and activities while you sleep.
 The technician will be in a separate room checking the recordings.

-If you have sleep apnea, you may wear a mask that is connected to a continuous positive airway pressure (CPAP) machine.
+There are different ways the test may be done.
+You may sleep all night while the equipment records your sleep information.
+Or you may be monitored for half the night and then if you have sleep apnea, you may wear a mask that's connected to a continuous positive airway pressure (CPAP) machine.
 The mask fits over your nose or over your nose and mouth.
 The mask over the nose is used most often.
 The CPAP machine delivers air or extra oxygen.
 This increases the air pressure in your throat so your airway is more open when you breathe in.

-When you are ready and the equipment is working correctly, the lights will be turned off, and you can go to sleep.
+When you're ready and the equipment is working right, the lights will be turned off, and you can go to sleep.
 For most polysomnogram studies, you will need to spend at least 6 hours overnight in the sleep lab.

 Multiple sleep latency test

-If a multiple sleep latency test (MSLT) is being done, you will need to stay at the sleep lab overnight and part of the next day.
-During this test, you will take naps every 2 hours beginning the morning after your nighttime sleep test.
+If a multiple sleep latency test (MSLT) is being done, you'll need to stay at the sleep lab overnight and part of the next day.
+During this test, you will take naps every 2 hours starting the morning after your nighttime sleep test.
 You will be given 20 minutes to fall asleep.
-If you take a nap, you will be woken up after 15 minutes.
+If you take a nap, you'll be woken up after 15 minutes.
 Between naps, you try to stay awake.
 The amount of time it takes for you to fall asleep for the naps and the sleep patterns during the naps will be recorded using most of the same equipment used during the polysomnographic studies.

 Maintenance of wakefulness test (MWT)

-If an MWT is done, you will need to stay at the sleep lab overnight and part of the next day.
+If an MWT is done, you'll need to stay at the sleep lab overnight and part of the next day.
 You will try to stay awake without napping during the day.
 The information will be recorded with most of the same equipment used during the polysomnographic study.

 How It Feels

-You will not feel pain during these tests.
+You won't feel pain during these tests.
 It may feel odd to be hooked to the sleep study equipment.
 The sleep lab technician understands that your sleep may not be the same as it is at home because of the equipment.
-Try to relax and make yourself as comfortable as possible.
+Try to relax and make yourself as comfortable as you can.

 Your skin may be red or itchy from the glue used with the electrodes.
 There are no other risks with sleep studies.